Boat Fire at Yard

 Bob took the helm and immediately recalled his tour on the Lehigh University sailing team.
 “I had no idea what I was doing.
 The skipper told me to sit right there (pointing beside him), which I did.
 We came in second and went on to race in the NCAA regionals in Annapolis.
 Lehigh didn’t have many good teams at the time.
 Our second-place showing in Annapolis made us the best team of fall sports that year, and the captain went on to join the America’s Cup team.
 Now show me what to do here.”

 Back to Bob.
-“You’re a captain.
+“So, you’re a captain.
 My wife and I got married on a boat.
-Now you’re a captain, so tell me.
+Now tell me.
 The captain of the boat died and the boat got scuttled.
 And the priest who married us left the priesthood and got married himself.
 So tell me, am I legally married?”
 Laughter all around.

 Check rates and pick a day for a sailboat charter.
 See reviews on Trip Advisor.